jacobjohnston/neverwinterguide/03 - Locations of Neverwinter.md

 - ***The Atrium***.
 The atrium, now boarded over to keep sunlight out and the heat of rot inside, contains an eerie display of exotic bird skeletons in gilded cages.
 The atrium is now home to territorial [Myconids](/monster/myconid-adult) that will attack and feast on intruders.
 - ***Hall of Mirrors***.
 Previously a long hall of mirrors where nobility practiced gait and posture, any mortal intruder that enters this hall will find a magical recreation of the hall's destruction.
 Shards of flying mirror glass and fiery ruins will be launched at any that dwell in the hall for too long.
 - ***Neverneath***.
 The catacombs under the castle, referred to as the "Neverneath", feature an enchantment that cause the maze-like layout to change dynamically with a malevolent sentience.
 Structures will change to create dead ends, tunnels that lead back on themselves, or doors that lead to new locations each time they are opened.
 All of this serves to trap adventurers in until they meet their demise, likely at the claws of the catacomb's many [gargoyles](/monster/gargoyle).
 - ***The Vault of the Nine***.
 This tomb is the resting place for the nine bodyguards of Neverwinter's royal lineage.
 The vault contains an outer chamber which features everburning torches that light the room when mortals enter.
 Undead lurk in the shadows of this outer chamber.
-The inner chamber, sealed away behind a giant stone door bearing the sigil of Neverwinter, has nine marble coffins that encircle a throne.
+The inner chamber, sealed away behind a giant stone door bearing the sigill of Neverwinter, has nine marble coffins that encircle a throne.
 Visitors that manage to make it to the inner chamber of the Vault of the Nine and take a rest may awaken to find the spirits the Nine standing vigil over them.

 (print-column)